SangHoon-Yoon/Personal-academic-website/content/home/featured.md

   #   4 = Citation (publication only)
   view: 3
 ---
-Burnley, M. (2009).
-Estimation of critical torque using intermittent isometric maximal voluntary contractions of the quadriceps in humans.
-Journal of Applied Physiology, 106(3), 975–983. https://doi.org/10.1152/japplphysiol.91474.2008
+Cairns SP, Renaud J-M. The potassium–glycogen interaction on force and excitability in mouse skeletal muscle: implications for fatigue.
+J Physiol.
+2023;

 Ducrocq, G. P., Al Assad, S. H., Kouzkouz, N., & Hureau, T. J. (2023).
 The Role of Contraction Mode in Determining Exercise Tolerance, Torque-Duration Relationship, and Neuromuscular Fatigue.
 Medicine & Science in Sports & Exercise, Publish Ahead of Print. https://doi.org/10.1249/MSS.0000000000003145

 Rodriguez-Falces, J., & Place, N. (2018).
 Determinants, analysis and interpretation of the muscle compound action potential (M wave) in humans: Implications for the study of muscle fatigue.
-European Journal of Applied Physiology, 118(3), 501–521. https://doi.org/10.1007/s00421-017-3788-5
+European Journal of Applied Physiology, 118(3), 501–521. https://doi.org/10.1007/s00421-017-3788-51.